tianjianl/JamSTGCN/README.md

 Forecasting traffic jams is not that similar to forecasting traffic flow, which we have a redundant amount of data.
 However, jams only occur in the largest cities and often only during peak hours, resulting in a unbalanced dataset.
 In order to study the jam patterns, we select roads in Haidian District, Beijing that have much more jam than others.

+[Here]() is a draft of the paper I am currently working on, unfortunately my team put more effort in customers' experiences so I'm on my own to write this paper.
 ## Related Papers
 Semi-Supervised Classification with Graph Convolutional Networks https://arxiv.org/abs/1609.02907 (GCN)